stasrira/mtsinai_download_raw_data/readme.txt

 	- The second column presents a local destination directory where data will be stored,
 	- The third column presents the name of the directory (that will be created in the destination directory) where all downloaded data will be put.
 	- The tool will strip any folder structure from the provided source and store the actual data in the destination folder.
+	- If method of processing of request is not supplied, every entry will be evaluated to ideintify the right method to use:
+		- If the source data entry (1st column's entry) starts with "http://" or "https://", wget tool will be use.
+		- For all other cases, a network copy command (rsync) will be used.
 	- Upon completion of processing the request, it is being moved to a "processed" folder which is a subfolder being created in the directory storing all requests.
-		- Appropriate permission should be set to allow the application to create such folder.
+		- Appropriate permission should be set to allow the application to create "processed" folder.
+	- While moving a request file to "processed" folder, it being renamed by adding a date stamp to the beginning of its name and putting a status of processing of it.
+		- If no errors were reported, the status will be OK, if at least one error was reported, the status will be ERROR.
+Details of the process run can be retrieved from log files.

 Example of the request file entries:
 ...............................................